SeaSharpe/RequirementAnalysis/Entities.md

  - Games

 ## Relationships
-A relational table using these entities might look something like this
+A relational database using these entities might look something like this

 ![Entities](./Entities.png)